I hope that each artwork I create invites you to reconnect with your own senses - to notice more, feel more, and remember what lights you up.

 Nature is both my creative muse and my sanctuary

-I work across various mediums to create artworks that are as rich and layered as the sensory moments they’re born from.
-Because I want my process of making to feel as joyful and immersive as the experiences that spark the work.
+I work across various mediums to create artworks that are as rich and layered as the sensory moments and emotional experiences they’re born from, and I often work with collage and recycled materials.

 I love the idea that a painting can act as a portal - evoking the memory of a moment that felt expansive or grounding, and bringing that feeling back into your home and life.